-Request for public comment of the updated MTU Multi-Hazard Mitigation Plan 2025-2030 placed in the The Daily Mining Gazette
+Request for public comment of the updated MTU Multi-Hazard Mitigation Plan 2025-2030 placed in The Daily Mining Gazette on 9/9/2024, 9/14/2024, and 9/23/2024.

 PUBLIC NOTICE

 A draft of the 2025 updated Michigan Tech Multi-Hazard Mitigation Plan is available for inspection on the MTU Facilities Management website.
 The 2025 draft plan and more information about the plan can be viewed at www.mtu.edu/facilities/resources/hazard-mitigation-planning or by contacting Lori Weir, Director of Administrative Services and Projects at llweir@mtu.edu.